The central principle in our approach is to ensure that terminally ill individuals are provided with the support they need, when they need it.

 If an individual is diagnosed with, or is currently living with, a terminal illness under the Scottish definition, their application for disability assistance can be processed under special rules.

 This allows an individual’s application to be processed differently to other individuals.
-The difference that these special rules make will depend upon the disability benefits that the individual is applying for.
+The difference that these special rules make will depend upon the disability assistance that the individual is applying for.

-In the current UK DWP Social Security legislation, a person is deemed terminally ill if they suffer from 'a progressive disease and their death as a consequence of that disease can be reasonably expected within six months'.
+In the UK Department for Work and Pensions (DWP) Social Security legislation, for disability assistance, a person is deemed terminally ill if they have 'a progressive disease and their death as a consequence of that disease can be reasonably expected within six months'.
+The UK government has made a commitment to change the time limit from six months to twelve months.
+This change has taken place for Universal Credit and Employment and Support Allowance from 4 April 2022, and will be implemented for Disability Living Allowance, Personal Independence Payment and Attendance Allowance in due course.

 Purpose of the Chief Medical Officer’s guidance